Mesoscopic model for soft flowing systems with tunable viscosity ratio: NUMERICAL SIMULATIONS

 \subsection{Pressure-driven emulsion in a planar channel}

 The method we have presented, thanks to its built-in properties, results particularly suitable to simulate the hydrodynamics of emulsions, especially in dense situations.
 We move therefore here to simulate a multi-droplet situation.
 We consider a pressure-driven flow in a planar channel of a monodisperse emulsion, made of a regular arrangement of equal size droplets (component $ A $) dispersed in a continuous matrix (component $ B $).
 The simulations are performed on a $L \times L$ domain, with $L=220\Delta x$; no-slip boundary conditions for the velocity are imposed on the top ($y=L$) and bottom ($y=0$) walls; non-wetting boundary conditions for droplets apply, i.e. a contact angle of $\theta = 180^o$ is set for component $ A $ on both walls.
-A body force $F_b$ in the $x$-direction is imposed to mimic pressure gradients, which can be expressed in non-dimensional form as $\overline{F}_b = F_b L^3\rho_B/(8 \mu_B^2)$ (let us notice that such expression coincides with the Reynolds number that would be achieved in the corresponding Poiseuille flow in pure continuous phase, for that given forcing $F_b$).
-The coupling parameters are ${G_{AB}} = 3.0$, ${G_{A,1}}{\rm{ = -}}7.4$, ${G_{A,2}}{\rm{ = }}6.4$ with $ \gamma = 0.04 $ and the droplet radius is set within $10\Delta x < R < 20\Delta x$ to obtain different volume fractions $\Phi$ of the dispersed phase, $\Phi \in [0.18,0.64]$ (a typical snapshot of $\Phi = 0.64$ is shown in Fig.~\ref{FIG4a}).
+A body force $F_b$ in the $x$-direction is imposed to mimic a constant pressure gradient, which can be expressed in non-dimensional form as $\overline{F}_b = F_b L^3\rho_B/(8 \mu_B^2)$ (let us notice that such expression coincides with the Reynolds number that would be achieved in the corresponding Poiseuille flow in the pure continuous phase, for that given forcing $F_b$).
+The coupling parameters are ${G_{AB}} = 3.0$, ${G_{A,1}}{\rm{ = -}}7.4$, ${G_{A,2}}{\rm{ = }}6.4$, giving $ \gamma = 0.04 $, and the droplet radius is set within $10\Delta x < R < 20\Delta x$ to obtain different volume fractions $\Phi$ of the dispersed phase, $\Phi \in [0.18,0.64]$ (typical snapshots of $\Phi = 0.64$ are shown in Fig.~\ref{FIG4a}).